 Add habitat and diversity for Missouri’s diverse population of wildlife

 Provide management improvements and activities on Missouri’s privately-held forestlands

 Conservation Activity Plans (CAP)

-Applications submitted by the deadlines identified below will be evaluated to be considered for funding in fiscal year 2019.
-Applications received after that date will be accepted and evaluated for future rounds of funding.
+Applications submitted by March 30, 2020 will be evaluated to be considered for funding in fiscal year 2020.
+Applications received after March 30,2020 will be accepted and evaluated for future rounds of funding.

-The EQIP Organic Initiative provides assistance to eligible applicants to install conservation practices on agricultural operations related to organic production such as certified organic producers, producers transitioning to organic production, and certification exempt producers according to the USDA-National Organic Program.
+The EQIP Organic Initiative assists eligible applicants to install conservation practices on agricultural operations related to organic production such as certified organic producers, producers transitioning to organic production, and certification exempt producers according to the USDA-National Organic Program.

 The purpose of the High Tunnel Initiative is to assist producers to extend the growing season for high value crops in an environmentally safe manner.
 The practice has the potential to assist producers to address resource concerns by improving plant quality, improving soil quality, and reducing nutrient and pesticide transport.